SpectralHiss/spacextest/README.md

 don't assume database exists
-wrap errors and return more precise HTTP error codes no time to do getall endpoint, although it is trivial
+wrap errors and return more precise HTTP error codes no time to do getall endpoint, although it is trivial refactor launchpadid to be consistent use prepared statements in sql queries